CHHORNSeyha88/ripple-eco/README.md

   <h3 align="center">Ripple-Eco</h3>

   <p align="center">
-    An initiative dedicated to fostering green careers, ensuring fair opportunities, and providing critical environmental alerts to build resilient communities.
+  is a community-driven platform dedicated to environmental sustainability, awareness, and action.
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />